-A long-term plan should also consider how skills in using sources will be developed and which topics will contribute most to the development of these skills.
+A long-term plan should also consider how cartographic and graphical skills will be developed and which topics will contribute largely to the development of these skills.

 A long-term plan is not 'set in stone'; it is a working document.
 As the course progresses you can adapt it as required.
 When you have worked through it once or twice you will have a much better idea of the best way for you to work through the syllabus.